 The Bodhisatta was once an untouchable.
 One day the daughter of a merchant was on her way to the royal park when she saw the Bodhisatta at the city gate.
 He stood to the side to let her entourage pass, but she thought encountering an untouchable brought bad luck, so she washed her eyes with scented water and returned home.
 The people with her, enraged at being deprived of a day of free food and liquor in the park, beat the Bodhisatta unconscious.

-He went to his house, which people had covered with white cloth and filled with flowers.
-He touched his thumb to his wife’s navel making her conceive a son and told her from then on, she would be worshipped as a goddess.
+Seven days later, when the full moon was at its peak rise, the Bodhisatta took the form of Brahma and returned to his village in a blaze that lit up the night sky across the kingdom.
+He flew down and circled the city three times before landing to receive garlands and praise from the crowd that had gathered to greet him.
+He then went to his house, which people had covered with white cloth and filled with flowers.
+He touched his thumb to his wife’s navel, making her conceive a son, and told her that, from then on, she would be worshipped as a goddess.
 Then, with a warning to be vigilant, the Bodhisatta flew back through the moon and returned to live alone in his Himalayan home.

 In the Lifetime of the Buddha

-The Bodhisatta’s son was an earlier birth of the king.
+The Bodhisatta’s son was an earlier birth of a wicked king.
 Pindola Bharadvaja, one of the Buddha’s top disciples, spent many a day sitting peacefully in the royal park.
 One day the king, thoroughly drunk, came into his park with a group of women.
 When he fell asleep, the women put down their musical instruments and walked about the park picking fruits and flowers.
 They met Pindola Bharadvaja and sat down to hear him preach.
 When the king awoke, he was angry that the women were gone and threw a basketful of red ants over Pindola Bharadvaja.
 He rose into the air and rebuked the king, then flew back to the Buddha’s monastery.